How to Grow Avocado From Seed or Pit

 - Water lightly regularly, with an occasional deep soak.
 Keep the soil moist, but not muddy.

-- If the leaves are turning yellow, you are over-watering.. so let the soil dry out and then water as usual.
+- If the leaves are turning yellow, you are over-watering.
+Let the soil dry out and then water as usual.

 - When your avocado tree grows to about 12 six inches high, cut it back to six inches.
 This will encourage the tree to grow side shoots and more leaves.
 Soon you'll have a beautiful leafy avocado tree.